 The State has negotiated compacts or protocols with the Oneida Nation, the St. Regis Mohawk Tribe and the Seneca Nation to conduct gaming activities.
-Under these compacts, the Racing and Wagering Board is responsible for supervising gaming activities operating on these Indian lands.
-To oversee these activities, the Board maintains 13 employees at the Oneida Nation's Turning Stone Casino, 15 employees at the St. Regis Mohawk Tribe's Akwesasne Casino and 13 employees at the Seneca Nation's Seneca Niagara Casino.
-Should additional Indian casinos become operational this year, the 2004-05 Executive Budget provides funding necessary to support Board oversight at the new facilities.
+Under these compacts, the Racing and Wagering Board is responsible for the regulation and oversight of gaming activities operating on these Indian lands.
+To oversee these activities, the Board maintains 13 employees at the Oneida Nation's Turning Stone Casino, 13 employees at the St. Regis Mohawk Tribe's Akwesasne Casino, 13 employees at the Seneca Nation's Seneca Niagara Casino, and 12 employees at the Seneca Nation's Seneca Alleghany Casino.
+Should additional Indian casinos become operational this year, the 2006-07 Executive Budget provides funding necessary to support Board oversight at the new facilities.